danyuie/html-css-basic-and-hard/DOCUMENT/css-basics-master/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Sự khác biệt giữa border-box và content-box?
+## 30. Sự khác biệt giữa border-box và content-box?

 **1. content-box:**